Herding

 They should eat about 1 to 1.5 cups of food each day.

-In Australia, a Swedish Vallhund pup can cost you around AUD 500 and about AUD 1,000 if you are looking for a show-quality dog.
-The price will depend on the breeder and the dog's bloodline and quality.
+In Australia, a Swedish Vallhund pup can cost you around AUD 500 and about AUD 1,000 if you are looking for a show quality dog.

 You will also have yearly costs, which will add up to about AUD 1,500, including food, toys, shots, vet care, and necessities.